SINGLE SUBJECT CREDENTIAL PROGRAM POLICIES

 Student Has Difficulties in the Field Placement / Practicum

-1. Identification of Difficulties in the Field Placement (Beyond Obtaining the Placement): The faculty member identifying difficulties will review all Evaluation Reports for Observations and Documents (ERODs) as well as written communications from master teachers and school-site administrators (e.g., emails).
-As noted in the Grading Policy, if there are differences in opinion over student performance between the Master Teacher and the University Supervisor, they will be reconciled by assessment by an additional University Supervisor appointed by the Department Chair.
+1. Identification of Difficulties in the Field Placement (Beyond Obtaining the Placement): The faculty member identifying difficulties will review all Evaluation Reports for Observations and Documents (ERODs) as well as written communications from Cooperating teachers and school-site administrators (e.g., emails).
+As noted in the Grading Policy, if there are differences in opinion over student performance between the Cooperating Teacher and the University Supervisor, they will be reconciled by assessment by an additional University Supervisor appointed by the Department Chair.

 2. Consultation: The faculty member may schedule an assessment / intervention meeting with the candidate’s professor for SED 751: Classroom Environment and Management, the Field Placement Coordinator, Curriculum and Instruction Professor, University Supervisor and/or Department Chair.
 An evaluation will be made to assess the issues and to determine the sources of the difficulties.